janpetzold/az305-learning/README.md

 There are two types of managed identities:

 - **System-assigned**: Some Azure services allow you to enable a managed identity directly on a service instance.
-(Good for single resource or independent identitites)
+(Good for **single resource** or independent identitites)
 - **User-assigned**: You can create a managed identity as a standalone Azure resource.
 Create a user-assigned managed identity and assign it to one or more instances of an Azure service.
-A user-assigned identity is managed separately from the resources that use it. (good for multiple resources with same identity or need pre-authorization)
+A user-assigned identity is managed separately from the resources that use it. (good for **multiple resources** with same identity or need pre-authorization)

+User-assigned managed identities automate credential rotation and can be applied to multiple resources.
+Service principals depend on secrets that expire and do not have automatic credential rotation.

 Best way to store secrets is Azure KeyVault (Secrets, Keys, Certificates).
 Azure Key Vault can manage secrets, (encryption) keys and certificates (TLS).
 Standard tier lets you encrypt your data with a software key.
 Premium tier offers hardware security module (HSM)-protected keys.

+Key Vault Premium is fully managed and FIPS 140-2 Level 2.
+Key Vault Standard is not FIPS 140-2 Level 2.

 Data Protection for KeyVault: